 Finally, from an IT point of view, smart projectors are a blessing.
 They’re as easy to use as any of the devices that students and teachers already bring to school, so there’s no need to depend on IT support, nor wait around while a technician calls downtime.
 Good smart projectors feature live updates in standby and don’t require frequent lamp changes or any other kind of maintenance.
 A light dusting once a week is about all the IT support you’ll need.

-It’s time to let go of outdated classroom projectors and move with the time.
+It’s time to let go of classroom projectors that might as well be museum pieces and get with the programme.
 Every other device you use is smart, so your school definitely needs smart displays for education.
 And since in every metric projectors outclass TVs for educational applications, going with a smart projector is certainly a move that’ll allow you to graduate into a new level of knowledge presentation and sharing.

 Learn more about smart features with this complete guide to smart projectors for business and education